 The purpose of this paper is to present a well-articulated perspective based on the selected crime prevention programs described in the course text.
 The 3–5-page paper must include 5–10 sources, a title page, and a reference section.
 The student must support the assertions made in the paper with proper in-text citations in current APA format and include the reference section at the end of the paper.
 Academic peer-reviewed journal articles, relevant news articles, the course textbook, and the Bible are all appropriate sources.

-Exam 1 will cover material from Modules/Weeks 1–4 and contain 10 short-answer questions.
-Exam 2 will cover material from Modules/Weeks 5–8 and contain 10 multiple-choice and true/false questions.
-Each exam will be open-book/open-notes (but the student cannot collaborate with anyone) and have a 2-hour time limit.
+Quiz: Primary Prevention will cover material from Module 1: Week 1 – Module 4: Week 4.
+Quiz: Tertiary Prevention will cover material from Module 5: Week 5 – Module 8: Week 8.
+Each quiz will be open-book/open-notes (but the student cannot collaborate with anyone) and have a 2-hour time limit.